esurjaat/Nutrition/README.md

 intake.
 The user will be able to search food items and/or enter their own items under the **Ingredients** tab.
 Using this library of ingredients, the user can then create recipes under the **Recipe** tab.
-The **Log** tab then allows the user to enter their recipes and ingredients that they consume throughout the day.
+The **Log** tab then allows the user to enter their recipes/ingredients that they consume throughout the day.
 This tab also provides data visualizations to summarize their nutritional intake.

-The app can be found here <https://esurjaat.shinyapps.io/nutrition>.
+The app can be found here: <https://esurjaat.shinyapps.io/nutrition>.
 The current state of the app is currently loaded with sample data in order to showcase the project.
 In the near feature the app will be able to accommodate different users.

 This project is created under the [golem](https://github.com/ThinkR-open/golem) framework by Colin Fay.
 If